sympy/sympy/doc/src/tutorial/assumptions.rst

 Applying assumptions to string inputs
 =====================================

-We have seen how to set assumptions when calling the :class:`~.Symbol` or :func:`~.symbols` functions explicitly.
+We have seen how to set assumptions when  :class:`~.Symbol` or :func:`~.symbols` explicitly.
 A natural question to ask is in what other situations can we assign assumptions to an object?

 It is common for users to use strings as input to SymPy functions (although the general feeling among SymPy developers is that this should be discouraged)